Guide

 - A planned public root name such as

-Dry Run First
+Dry Run On The Server

 perl install/openbsd-install.pl --dry-run --domain example.com --public-root-name example-site